aylazai/Stock-Trend-Prediction/README.md

 streamlit run app.py
 ```

 This will start the Streamlit server and open the application in your default browser.
-You can then experiemnt with the different trading startegies provided.
+You can then experiment with the different trading strategies provided.
 The application will recommend trades based on the given strategy.

 ## How to Use